WolfgangKurz/Symphony/README.md

 The numbering for enemies and tiles corresponds to the numpad layout (Enemy `1` is located at the bottom left).

 ### Automation
-This is an Automation (macro) feature.
+This is an <font color=crimson>__Automation(macro)__</font> feature.\
-Please be aware that its use may lead to restrictions by the game operator.
+Please be aware that its use may lead to restrictions by the game operator.\
 Please use with caution.

-Provides a Get-All and Restart-All function for completed Facilities in the Base.
+- Provides a Get-All and Restart-All function for completed Facilities in the Base.
-Provides a Restart function for completed Auto-Battles.
+- Provides a Restart function for completed Auto-Battles.
 (The Disassembling settings will use the settings from the last Auto-Battle run on PC.)

 ## Updates
 If the plugin requires an update, the following message will be displayed when the game starts.

 ![Update Screen](doc/update.png)

+Clicking the `[설치]`(Install) button will download and install the latest version plugin automatically, and restart the game after complete install.

-Clicking the `[Github 페이지로 이동]` button will automatically take you to the Releases page of this repository.
+Clicking the `[Github]` button will automatically take you to the Releases page of this repository.

 ## Disclaimer
 This is an unofficial mod.
 By using this mod, you agree that you are solely responsible for any issues or damages that may arise.
 Always back up your important data before use.
 The developer assumes no liability for any loss or damage caused by the use of this mod.